gbrdead/slop/LLMs.md

 At the end of 2024 I got kicked out (not LLM-related) of my job.
 Naturally, I started doom-scrolling LinkedIn in order to get an idea of what interviews look like nowadays, what my chances at finding a job at my age are, etc. What I found was a tsunami after tsunami of hype about LLMs.
 The term "vibe coding" was codified during my quest for a job.
 Rather sooner than later, all white-collar jobs (with software-producing ones first) will be replaced by AI.
 The LLMs are learning at an exponential rate and we are months away from Artificial General Intelligence (AGI), so [Jonh Connor](https://en.wikipedia.org/wiki/Skynet_(Terminator)) better hide in the nuclear shelter ASAP.
 As a result, the managers in the technological companies are holding their breaths and refraining from new hires.
 OK, the last one was useful in my situation.

-There were (and stil are) countless of postings boasting 10x software development enabled by vibe or merely LLM-assisted coding.
+There were (and still are) countless of postings boasting 10x software development enabled by vibe or merely LLM-assisted coding.
 Complete original applications were built in hours by a single seasoned professional who, of course, knew what he was doing (supposedly, reviewing and fixing the LLM-produced code).
 And funnily enough, no example code to back these claims.
 All successful code, produced by LLMs, turned out to be highly secretive proprietary software.
 Coincidence?

 The sceptics (including yours trully) were scared to say anything, at least at first.
 What if the hypers are right?
 Perhaps the steam-powered looms looked ridiculous in the eyes of the original luddites but then they took their jobs anyway.
 What if we are the present-day [buggy whip](https://en.wikipedia.org/wiki/Whip#Buggy_whip_and_coachwhip) proponents?